Statement of Case & VA Disability Claim Appeals

 The Statement of Case is a required document that the VA must send out when a veteran appeals their case.
-Its purpose is to attempt to fully explain the reasons and statutes used to determine the rating decision that you received.
+Its purpose is to explain the reasons and statutes used to determine the rating decision that you received.

-Once you have received the Statement of Case, you have to work quickly to review it thoroughly.
+Once you have received the Statement of Case, you have to work quickly to review it.
 You will only have 60 days from the date of receipt to file your Substantive Appeal on VA Form 9.
-A VA Form 9 should be attached to your Statement of Case.
+The VA Form 9 should be attached to your Statement of Case.
 This appeal should include all relevant information and evidence such as employment history, issues on appeal, and disability ratings on appeal.
 Be sure to complete all of the required forms and provide any supporting documentation necessary for your case to be considered.

-If you need help appealing a VA Disability Rating, contact the law offices of Shook & Stone today.
-Our VA accredited attorneys and responsive staff will be on hand to provide a free consultation.
+If you need help to appeal a VA Disability Rating, contact our Law firm today.
+Our VA-accredited attorneys and responsive staff will be on hand to provide a free consultation.